JawadSarfraz/Llama-Model-For-NLP/README.md

 - Comprehensive logging and monitoring
 - Test suite for data loading and model verification
 - Scalable dataset extraction and processing
+- Multi-label metrics (F1-score, precision, recall)
+- Model checkpointing and evaluation

 ## Dataset

 The project uses a dataset of academic papers with:
-- ~1000 academic paper abstracts
+- 957 academic paper abstracts
 - 3,891 unique subject categories
 - Multi-label classification (papers can have multiple subjects)
 - Mix of English and German content